Dufour has produced cruising yachts for over 50 years

 Selling more than 900 Yachts from 1973, the Dufour 31 Yacht was highly innovative for her time with spacious six berth accommodation.

 From 1978, Dufour 2800 became the successor to the 27 and saw 1300 yachts built over a period of 6 years.
 By 1979 German Free had designed the Dufour 3800, which is recognised as an exceptional yacht.
 In the ’80s & ’90’s nothing could stop this company, and they expanded rapidly.
 Acquiring long term rival GibSea Dufour Yachts worked closely with French clothing designers Lacoste to created the Prestige and Classic Ranges.

-In 2013 the company was reorganised through a management buyout from the Bavaria Yacht Group.
+In 2013 the company was reorganised after a management buyout from the Bavaria Yacht Group.
 This growth allowed the leadership team to drive forward with quality build techniques and a continued investment focusing on quality sailing boats’ production.

 Find your yacht on our boats and yachts available for sale

 Try a Dufour yacht on our charter fleet available on our website